-The Company's other financial liabilities comprise insurance payables, other payables, lease liabilities and borrowings.
+The Company's other financial liabilities comprise insurance payables, other payables, and lease liabilities.

-Insurance payables, other payables and borrowings are recognised initially at their respective fair value net of directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.
+Insurance payables and other payables are recognised initially at their respective fair value net of directly attributable transaction costs and subsequently measured at amortised cost using the effective interest method.